DivineOps/terraform-labs/README.md

 terraform init
 ```

-Then you can do either a Terraform plan or apply

 You will need to provide a Service Principal ClientID and Secret for the Cluster to use.
 If you have the proper permissions in your AAD you can run the following:
 ```